 Also of interest is that Broken Arrow has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Broken Arrow citizens is substantially higher than the typical US community, as 32.13% of adults in Broken Arrow have at least a bachelor's degree.
+The overall education level of Broken Arrow citizens is substantially higher than the typical US community, as 32.13% of adults in Broken Arrow have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Broken Arrow in 2010 was $30,840, which is wealthy relative to Oklahoma, and upper middle income relative to the rest of the US.
 This equates to an annual income of $123,360 for a family of four.
 However, Broken Arrow contains both very wealthy and poor people as well.